lammps/lammps/doc/src/read_restart.rst

 .. code-block:: LAMMPS

    read_restart save.10000
-   read_restart save.10000 remap
+   read_restart save.10000 noremap
    read_restart restart.*
    read_restart restart.*.mpiio
-   read_restart poly.*.% remap
+   read_restart poly.*.% noremap

 Description
 """""""""""

 Read in a previously saved system configuration from a restart file.
 This allows continuation of a previous run.
 Details about what information is stored (and not stored) in a restart file is given below.
 Basically this operation will re-create the simulation box with all its atoms and their attributes as well as some related global settings, at the point in time it was written to the restart file by a previous simulation.
 The simulation box will be partitioned into a regular 3d grid of rectangular bricks, one per processor, based on the number of processors in the current simulation and the settings of the :doc:`processors <processors>` command.
-The partitioning can later be changed by the :doc:`balance <balance>` or :doc:`fix balance <fix_balance>` commands.
+The partitioning can later be changed by the :doc:`balance <balance>` or :doc:`fix balance
+<fix_balance>` commands.

 .. note::

-   Normally, restart files are written by the :doc:`restart <restart>` or :doc:`write_restart <write_restart>` commands so that all atoms in the restart file are inside the simulation box.
-   If this is not the case, the read_restart command will print an error that atoms were "lost" when the file is read.
-This error should be reported to the LAMMPS developers so the invalid writing of the restart file can be fixed.
-If you still wish to use the restart file, the optional *remap* flag can be appended to the read_restart command.
-   This should avoid the error, by explicitly remapping each atom back into the simulation box, updating image flags for the atom appropriately.
+   When restart files are read, atoms are explicitly remapped back into the simulation box and image flags updated accordingly.
+In most cases this will not make a difference since writing a restart file will also trigger a rebuild of the neighbor lists and remapping of atoms into the simulation box.
+This extra remap results in some overhead that can be avoided by appending the optional *noremap* flag to the read_restart command.

 Restart files are saved in binary format to enable exact restarts, meaning that the trajectories of a restarted run will precisely match